ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilient/README.md

 | sync_reference_fields | True\|False | Specify  `True` to add information to the target incident to maintain the orginal org id and incident id.
 Fields are `df_org_id` and `df_inc_id`, respectively |

 ## Requirements
-* This functionality has been tested with Resilient instances >= v30
+* This functionality has been tested with Resilient instances >= v30.
-* The target Resilient instance must be at the same version or greater than the source Resilient instance
+* The target Resilient platform must be at the same version or greater than the source Resilient platform.
-* The target Resilient instance must have the same set of custom fields, incident types, playbooks (tasks and phases) in order to synchronize incident data.
+* The target Resilient organization must have the same set of custom fields, incident types, playbooks (tasks and phases) in order to synchronize incident data.
 Use the export/import functionality under `Adminstrator Settings`.
-* The target Resilient instance should have the same users and groups defined.
+* The target Resilient organization should have the same users and groups defined.
 For any user or group not found, incident and task ownership as well as member lists will be left empty.
 * To synchronize datatables in real time, create rules specifying the `feed_data` message destination in order to changes.

 ## Setup Steps
-1. Ensure Resilient version requirements are met for both the source and destination instances
+1. Ensure Resilient version requirements are met for both the source and destination instances.
-2. Perform the manual duplication of custom fields, incident types, phases and tasks, etc. by exporting these configurations from the Resilient source instance and importing them to the target Resilient instance.
+2. Perform the manual duplication of custom fields, incident types, phases and tasks, etc. by exporting these configurations from the Resilient source organization and importing them to the target Resilient organization.
-3. Manually recreate the users and groups needed in the target Resilient instance.
+3. Manually recreate the users and groups needed in the target Resilient organization.
-4. Configure the app.config settings with the settings for the target Resilent instance and, optionally, the criteria for the types of incidents to synchronize and fields to exclude.
+4. Configure the app.config settings with the settings for the target Resilent organization and, optionally, the criteria for the types of incidents to synchronize and fields to exclude.
 5. Run `resilient-circuits run` to confirm connectivity to both instances of Resilient (with `reload=False`).
-6. The best way to test is to set `reload=False` under `[feeds]` in your app.config file, and in the source Resilient instance, run the `Data Feeder: Sync Incidents` rule to synchronize a small number of incidents.
+6. The best way to test is to set `reload=False` under `[feeds]` in your app.config file, and in the source Resilient organization, run the `Data Feeder: Sync Incidents` rule to synchronize a small number of incidents.

 ## Considerations
-* If real-time synchronization remains in place, changes in the source Resilient data will overwrite any changes made in the target Resilient instance data.
+* If real-time synchronization remains in place, changes in the source Resilient data will overwrite any changes made in the target Resilient organization data.
 * Deleting a source incident, task, artifact, etc. will also delete the matching target information.
 * Synchronization of incidents may fail if newer required fields were created that were not present on these older incidents.
 Same is true for newer 'on close' created fields.
 This can be overcome by changing the fields from `required` to `optional`.
 * Unoffical timing tests shows creating incident data can take .3-.5 seconds each data type.
 Consider the time it will take for all your incident data to synchronize when using `reload=True`.